-Based in London, designer Samuel Waterhouse found his affinity for jewellery making at an early age.
+Based in Sheffield, designer Samuel Waterhouse found his affinity for jewellery making at an early age.
 Inspired by antiquity, Samuel aims to create simple yet contemporary jewellery and silverware.
 He attempts to retain a minimalistic aesthetic in all his work in order that beauty can stem mainly from the surface and colour of the materials used.

 His designs capture the essence of the great artists of the Renaissance period who started off their careers in goldsmith workshops learning about the accuracy of line and clarity of style.
 As a goldsmith, Samuel is becoming a master of specialist techniques and the influence of the classical tradition is abundant.

 The composition of the materials is extremely important to him.
 He therefore creates his own alloys of metals – usually only comprising of two elements; fine silver and 24ct gold.
 He enjoys combining these two elements in differing quantities to create a range of different grades of ‘green gold.’

 A technique he employs often in his work is the Korean practice Keum Boo whereby he hand rolls, then hammers Gold into a foil which can then be applied to fine silver.
 By hand making his own foil he can control the thickness of gold that is applied to his work, something which enables him to keep developing a piece even after the gold has been applied.